-Yes.
-If you have more than one child in our school, each additional child will receive a 5% discount off tuition.
-You can also get those same savings if you pay for a year in advance.
+We offer a sibling-discount.
+If you have more than one child enrolled in our school, each additional child will receive a 5% discount off tuition.
+We also offer a 5% discount to families who pay for the whole 10-month academic year in advance.

 9How is Montessori different than traditional education?

 Montessori children are given the trust and respect to make their own choices and judgments; they receive space to explore their interests at the pace they’re comfortable with.
 This leads to children who have great self awareness, high self-esteem, and a love of learning and challenges.
 Montessori children grow into confident, capable adults who love to think “outside the box.”
 We feel children are capable of amazing things at a younger age than most people consider.
 We nurture children’s “inner teachers” and allow them to discover their wonderful abilities.

 Dr. Maria Montessori, who was born in Chiaravalle, Italy in 1870, was the first female physician in her native land.
 In 1906, she gave up a university chair and her medical practice to work with 60 children in Rome’s San Lorenzo district.
 This became the first Casa dei Bambini (“Children’s House”), and is where she developed the Montessori method of education.
 Every piece of equipment and exercise is based on her scientific observations of children’s ability to absorb knowledge from their surroundings and their tireless interest in manipulating their environment—things they do “naturally."